maxlinc/polytrix/README.md

 ## Getting Help

-Polytrix is primarily intented to be run as a standalone utility, though it does have an API for integrating with RSpec or other Ruby-based test frameworks.
+Polytrix is primarily intended to be run as a standalone utility, though it does have an API for integrating with RSpec or other Ruby-based test frameworks.

 Note: You may need to prefix commands with `bundle exec` if you installed Polytrix using Bundler.